 Our safeguarding and child protection policy adheres to Nottinghamshire guidance and is attached.

 The purpose of a Privacy Notice is to explain how a family's personal information may be used.
 It details why information is collected and who we may share it with.
+As a School we need to be complaint with the new GDPR regulations, and this new Privacy Notice is published in accordance with the guidelines.

 Please read the Privacy Notice for more details.